if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-andri_bes_ignj_raid_spasen/Raid/Raid.md

 * What has to be done if a file is read sequentially?

   the Command ReadBlock() reads the blocks.
-You just have to run it for the whole file so it can read all the Blocks
+You just have to run it for the whole file so it can read all the Blocks. if we save the adress of

 * What has to be done if you want to access foo.txt randomly (seek())?

-  choose the blocks you need to read the use ReadBlock()
+  choose the blocks you need to read the use ReadBlock().

 * What has to be done when the file size decreases?
 Especially take care if it needs fewer blocks